 What It Does

-The Brave Search MCP server connects AI agents to Brave’s search API through six tools:
+The Brave Search MCP server connects AI agents to Brave’s search API through eight tools (up from six since our last review):

 This is more tooling than any other search MCP server offers.
 Most competitors give you web search and nothing else.